izam-mohammed/Bootcamp/week_2/README.md

 ### 1. Personal Website

-The personal website showcases my portfolio, projects, and provides a brief introduction about myself.
+The personal website showcases my portfolio, and projects, and provides a brief introduction about myself.
 It is built using HTML, CSS, and JavaScript, and designed to be responsive for a seamless user experience.

-### 2. Responsive YouTube Website
+### 2. Responsive Cash of Clans Website

-The responsive YouTube website mimics the interface of YouTube and features a homepage with recommended videos and search functionality.
+The responsive Cash of Clans website mimics the interface of Cash of Clans .
 It adapts to various screen sizes to ensure optimal viewing.

 Both projects are developed using HTML5, CSS3, and JavaScript.
 Feel free to explore the code and use them as a reference for your own projects.